JetBrains/Qodana/topics/global-configuration.md

 ## How the global configuration works

 YAML-formatted configuration files are saved in project directories of VCS repositories.
-Using [CI/CD pipelines](ci.md), an uploader tool run using a [access token](#Access+token) you can send these files to Qodana Cloud.
+Using [CI/CD pipelines](ci.md), an uploader tool run using a [configuration token](#Configuration+token) you can send these files to Qodana Cloud.
 This lets global configurations become connected to Qodana Cloud projects; during project analyses, %product% linters obtain global configuration for use.